Four suspected grave looters arrested

 She pointed out that the cemetery was owned by the Catholic Church.

-She went on to say that the suspects were fined GHC2000, two sheep, and schnapps.
+She went on to say that they were fined Ghc2000, two sheep, and schnapps.